NukeThemAII/EarnGrid/README.md

 - `docs/RUNBOOK.md`

 ## Development Notes
-- Contracts are non‑upgradeable by default (v0.1).
+- Contracts are non-upgradeable by default (v0.1).
-- v0.1 uses synchronous ERC‑4626 strategies only.
+- v0.1 uses synchronous ERC-4626 strategies only.
 - Withdrawals revert if liquidity is insufficient.

 ## Safety